The-Jat/TheGuide/boot/efi/console.md

 }

 ```
-* # 1 is executed always because, 1 means true so the expressin becomes true.
+* #if 1 is executed always because, 1 means true so the expressin becomes true.

 ## console_check_boot_keys()
 ```